-4 For the purpose of better readability of the document, the term "lead PIO" will be used in subsequent paragraphs even when the response does not warrant the establishment of a PIO section.
-The lead PIO is the PIO with-in the unified command and control system who leads the public communication response.
+6 For the purpose of better readability of the document, the term "lead PIO" will be used in subsequent paragraphs even when the response does not warrant the establishment of a PIO section.
+The lead PIO is the PIO within the unified command and control system who leads the public communication response.

-- Be responsible for the strategic planning of the public communication response based on the arrangements made at the preparedness stage1. - Consult and liaise with the emergency response commander and other relevant PIO contacts within the unified command and control system1/2. - Initiate the activation of additional staff for the PIO section as needed. - 3.23.
-Arrangements should be in place so that the lead PIO has direct access to the decision makers within the unified command and control system, for information sharing, liaison and coordination.
+- (c) Initiate the activation of additional staff for the PIO section as needed. - 3.23.
+Arrangements should be in place so that the lead PIO has direct access to the decision makers within the unified command and control system, for information sharing, liaison and coordination. - 3.24.

-3.24.
 Arrangements for a clearly defined approval process of official public information and messages should be made.
 The approval process should focus on providing both timely and accurate information.
-Templates, e.g. for holding statements, press releases or an initial statement should be pre-approved, to the extent possible, at the preparedness stage to ensure a timely communication.
+Templates, e.g. for holding statements, press releases or an initial statement should be pre-approved, to the extent possible, at the preparedness stage to ensure a timely communication. - 3.25.

-3.25.
 The public communication tasks that should be carried out by the lead PIO and, as necessary, supported by a PIO section are described in detail starting from para.
 3.73.
 The various public communication tasks should be set out and assigned in a clearly defined organizational chart.
 An example can be found in Annex I. All tasks should be addressed.
-These tasks may be fulfilled by staff from one organization or from several, depending on the size and nature of the emergency.

-3.26.
-To support the implementation of paras-3.27-3.44 below, the roles in communication with the public at national, local and international levels are described in Section 2.3 of Ref [10].
+These tasks may be fulfilled by staff from one organization or from several, depending on the size and nature of the emergency. - 3.26.
+To support the implementation of paras 3.27-3.44 below, the roles in communication with the public at national, local and international levels are described in Section 2.3 of Ref [10].